kagood/kagood.github.io/_portfolio/portfolio-2.md

 </figure>

-In follow-up studies, we explored whether parents who believe that they need to intervene for their child to be successful would still endorse high-intervention, helicoptering practices in cases where a child was already excelling academically.
-Surprisingly, we found that those who most strongly believed that parents need to intervene thought that high-intervention practices were appropriate regardless of whether a child had consistently performed well or poorly in the past.
-This robust relationship towards these beliefs as a target for parental education programs and other efforts aimed at encouraging a more autonomy-supportive parenting approach.
+In follow-up studies, we explored whether parents who believe that they need to intervene to ensure their child's success would still endorse helicoptering in cases where a child was already excelling academically.
+Surprisingly, we found that this was in fact the case: these parents believed that high-intervention practices were appropriate regardless of whether a child had consistently performed well or poorly in the past.
+This robust relationship suggests that parents' beliefs about the necessity of intervening could be an important target for parental education programs and other efforts aimed at encouraging a more autonomy-supportive parenting approach.

 For a full write-up of this project, click [here](https://kagood.github.io/files/apa_fyp_report_copy.pdf)!